The creature is possibly named Trico because it's in the third game of the ICO series, completing the trio of ICO games.

 Pay attention to Trico's mouth and it's apparent that the creatures have no teeth, which begs the question how Trico gets so badly hurt every time another Trico (or several Tricos by the end) bites him.
 Granted the ending Tricos may also have clawed him, though they still appear to be primarily biting him.

 Most toothless animals have rather hard mouths, either a full-on beak as in the case of birds or a sharp ridge in the gums.
 Trico's lips are mobile, so it's apparently an internal structure.
 It would be difficult to eat if you couldn't tear your food apart.
 And as anyone who has ever been goosed by an angry goose can tell you, you don't need teeth to do serious damage.

 A cutscene reveals that Trico lost its wings in an accident, but for some reason the dark Trico that sometimes appears throughout the game also has stunted wings.
 It might have been to not give away that Trico used to have, or is going to have, full wings at some point.
 Another guess is that the dark Trico got its wings clipped by the guards to act as a sort of guard dog in the valley.

-When Trico and the second beast are freed from the master's control we see that their kind are friendly, intelligent creatures when not threatened or protecting those they care about, and after the master is destroyed we see all of those other griffins possibly fall to their doom, however Trico survived fall from similar heights so let's hope at least some of them lived to enjoy their new freedom.
+[[spoiler: When Trico and the second beast are freed from the master's control we see that their kind are friendly, intelligent creatures when not threatened or protecting those they care about, and after the master is destroyed we see all of those other griffins possibly fall to their doom.

 Trico is terrified of those glass eye symbols.
 Since this is true even when he's not under any mind control, it's highly likely he was conditioned to fear the sight of them.
 This might have been accomplished a few different ways, but the easiest way to do this would be to teach him to associate the symbols with pain - possibly from a young age.